mgblackwater/stevekinney.net/content/courses/testing/cross-browser-testing-with-playwright.md

 ## Wrapping Up

-Boom!
-Now you're testing across multiple browsers like a pro.
 The great thing is that Vitest lets Playwright do most of the heavy lifting, running your app inside the simulated browsers with minimal setup.
 Not only do you get faster feedback, but you've also got some serious coverage across the major browsers without installing half a dozen VMs or keeping an ancient version of IE lying around.

 Is cross-browser testing still painful?
 Meh, a little.
-But hey… at least we’ve got the tools to help make it just painful *enough*.
+But, at least we’ve got the tools to help make it just painful *enough*.